Dallas Arts

 Irving Arts Center

-DESCRIPTION: The center houses two state-of-the art theaters, four galleries, reception, meeting and rehearsal facilities, plus an outdoor sculpture garden on a ten-acre site.
-Over 300 performances and more than 20 rotating exhibits are held annually at the Arts Center, which is home to 14 arts groups, including Irving Black Arts Council
+DESCRIPTION: The center houses two state-of-the-art theaters, four galleries, a reception, meeting, and rehearsal facilities, plus an outdoor sculpture garden on a ten-acre site.
+Over 300 performances and more than 20 rotating exhibits are held annually at the Arts Center, which is home to 14 arts groups, including the Irving Black Arts Council

 BOX OFFICE: Tue-Sat Noon-5p